joshbeard/joshbeard.me-website/src/me.md

       \/
 ```

-These days I work in a "DevOps and Sysadmin" role - I provide and maintain the
-IT platform for dozens of applications and product teams as well as the build and
-deployment process for those applications and services, using automation and
-code.
+These days, my title is something about "DevOps" and I work on software
+engineering teams to support and help make software.

-I spend most of my day in a code editor and command-line, bouncing across
+I spend most of my day in a code editor and shell, bouncing across several
-several projects.
-The type of code I am typically working with is Terraform,
-Python, Ansible, Puppet, Shell, YAML and JSON, and an assortment of others on
-occassion.
-I work with AWS, Docker, and GitLab a lot.
-See my [uses page](/uses)
-for more information about what I use day-to-day.
+projects.

 See [my resume](/resume) for more details about my professional experience.